Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Main Results

 \section{Main Results}

-In this section, we theoretically analyze the performance of \texttt{ZSPO} in algorithm~\ref{alg:zspo}.
-Before presenting the main theorem, we first introduce and explain the assumptions on the landscape of value functions, the preference model, and the panelist's distinguishability with batched trajectory comparisons.
+In this section, we theoretically characterize the convergence rate of \texttt{Sign-SZPO}.
+We first introduce the assumptions on the landscape of value functions, the preference model, and the distinguishability with preferences.